 In her workshop Kate will talk to the Chrysalis students about her experience and about the importance for someone to believe in them self and stay positive no matter what.

-Dr Annabelle Willox is the Director of The University Queensland Advantage Office.
-The UQ Advantage Office helps students to identify and engage with activities and experiences that enhance their studies and develop their employability.
-Prior to arriving in Australia, Dr Annabelle was the Faculty Manager of the Strathclyde Business School, Glasgow, and was formerly the Head of Student Records at Cardiff University.
-In her workshop Dr Annabelle will speak to the students about how they can set themself and their career up for success.
+Dr Dino Willox is the Director of The University Queensland Employability Centre.
+The UQ Employability Centre helps students to identify and engage with activities and experiences that enhance their studies and develop their employability.
+Prior to arriving in Australia, Dr Willox was the Faculty Manager of the Strathclyde Business School, Glasgow, and was formerly the Head of Student Records at Cardiff University.
+In this workshop Dr Willox will speak to the students about how they can set themselves and their career up for success.

 Tamara Richardson is the Founder and Director of PACE 48, a multinational, youth-led platform Promoting Access to Cultural Education across 48 Asia Pacific countries.
 With more than 150 volunteers across 36 countries, PACE 48 facilitates youth-led intercultural relations, while promoting and preserving intangible culture in the Asia Pacific.
 Tamara is an appointed Associate of the UNESCO Chair in Intercultural & Interreligious Relations, Asia Pacific, and is an elected member of the University of Queensland’s Academic Board.
 In 2016, Tamara was selected as the Australian Ambassador to the UNESCO Asia Pacific Youth Dialogue in China, and was named an Australian delegate to APAC4U, a project of the Malaysian Prime Minister’s Department.
 Tamara is the 2017 recipient of the Queensland Young Achiever Award in Cultural Diversity (Australia), and has previously worked in the human rights and development fields in China and Cambodia, while having facilitated youth centered workshops across India, the Philippines, Cambodia, Malaysia, Singapore, Vietnam and Australia.
 She is also a full-time undergraduate science (Psychology) student at The University of Queensland, Australia.